yanacifer/hw2/README.md

 # HW2: Hangman #

 ## due ##
-Wednesday, September 27th at 11:59pm
+Friday, September 29th at 10pm (check Piazza for office hour times next week)

 ## overview ##
 In this project, you will be making an iOS application for the Hangman game.
 Users should be able to: